-On Saturday, April 15, 2017, Pomerium will perform Passion and Resurrection Motets of the Renaissance, its annual Holy Saturday concert at The Met Cloisters in Fort Tryon Park, New York, NY.
+On Saturday, April 15, 2017, Pomerium performed Passion and Resurrection Motets of the Renaissance, its annual Holy Saturday concert at The Met Cloisters in Fort Tryon Park, New York, NY.

 On Sunday, Feb.
 5, 2017, Pomerium performed Musical Games, Puzzles, and Riddles of the Renaissance in the Church of St. Ignatius of Antioch in New York.

 On Sunday, Nov.
 6, 2016, Pomerium performed The Golden Age of Polyphony: Renaissance Music from the Library of Congress Collection in the Church of St. Ignatius of Antioch in New York, a program first performed October 31, 2015, at the Library of Congress in Washington, DC.
 Read the Washington Post’s extraordinary review.

 Pomerium’s April 9, 2015, concert at Carnegie Hall’s Weill Recital Hall was a triumphant end to the group’s 42nd season.